jfahrer/ansible-dev-mac/README.md

 ```

 ## Adding hosts
+Add the new host to the inventory.
+You should use whatever `hostname` returns for your machine as the name in the inventory.
+Ansible will talk to the host via a `local` connection.
+Also make sure to set the `osx_hostname` variable in the host specific vars files.
+Otherwise we will set the hostname of the machine to whatever `inventory_hostname` returns.

 ### Bootstrapping a blank machine
 ```sh
 ansible-playbook -k -K -e "bootstrap_ip=10.0.1.24 bootstrap_user=julian osx_hostname=julians-wanelobook" bootstrap.yml
 ```
 This will install Xcode, Homebrew and Ansible on a blank machine.
-It also generates ssh keys, clones the repos and copies the vault key over to the machine.
+It also generates ssh keys, clones the Ansible and credentials repos and copies the vault key over to the machine.

-You can override the credentials repo with `-e "ansible_repos_credential_repo_url=ssh://git@github.com/jfahrer/ansible-dev-mac-credentials.git"`
+You can override the credentials repo that will be used with `-e "ansible_repos_credential_repo_url=ssh://git@github.com/jfahrer/ansible-dev-mac-credentials.git"`

 ### Manually setting up a new machine
 * Install Homebrew